awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

  		<value>30</value>
 	</property>

 NOTE: The caching logic is disabled by default.
+Also, there is no one-size-fits-all value for the cache size and ttl; feel free to tune these values as per your use case.

 ## License